nasa/Common-Metadata-Repository/search-app/docs/api.md

 ##### <a name="c-polygon"></a> Polygon

 Polygon points are provided in counter-clockwise order.
 The last point should match the first point to close the polygon.
 The values are listed comma separated in longitude latitude order, i.e. lon1, lat1, lon2, lat2, lon3, lat3, and so on.

+The polygon parameter could be either "polygon", for single polygon search:

+   curl "%CMR-ENDPOINT%/collections?polygon=10,10,30,10,30,20,10,20,10,10"

-The polygon parameter could be either "polygon" or "polygon[]", it supports the and/or option as shown below.
-The first example is to search for collections that match both the first polygon and the second polygon.
-The second example is to search for collections that match either the first polygon or the second polygon.
+or "polygon[]", for single or multiple polygon search.
+It supports the and/or option as shown below.
+Default option is "and", i.e. it will match both the first polygon and the second polygon.

+    curl "%CMR-ENDPOINT%/collections?polygon[]=10,10,30,10,30,20,10,20,10,10"

     curl "%CMR-ENDPOINT%/collections?polygon[]=10,10,30,10,30,20,10,20,10,10&polygon[]=11,11,31,11,31,21,11,21,11,11"

     curl "%CMR-ENDPOINT%/collections?polygon[]=10,10,30,10,30,20,10,20,10,10&polygon[]=11,11,31,11,31,21,11,21,11,11&options[polygon][or]=true"

+Note: if you use "polygon" for multiple polygon search, it won't work because only the last polyon parameter will take effect.

 ##### <a name="c-bounding-box"></a> Bounding Box